-The body of the transmission filter housing, including all hose connections, are cracked or damaged.

-- 5. Cooler Inspect transmission cooler (as equipped) for securement and condition.
-Make repairs if any of the following conditions exist:

-- The mounting of separate transmission cooler is loose or leaking.
+- The body of the transmission filter housing, including all hoses and connections, are is cracked or damaged resulting in leaking. - 5.
+Cooler Inspect transmission cooler (as equipped) for securement and condition.
+Make repairs if any of the following conditions exist: - The mounting of separate transmission cooler is loose or leaking.

 - Has loose/missing fasteners.

 - 6. Clutch Operation (if equipped)

 - a.
 Check pedal, linkage, clutch and release bearing for wear, slippage, and abnormal noises in the engaged and released positions.
 Make repairs if the following conditions exist:

 - Loose bolts or nuts.

 - Noisy release bearing.

 - Clutch is out of adjustment.